ddeutils/ddeutil-workflow/README.md

 It can to use for data operator by a `.yaml` template.

 > [!WARNING]
-> This package provide only orchestration workload.
-That mean you should not use
+> This package provide only orchestration workload task.
+That mean you should not
-> workflow stage to process any large data which use lot of compute usecase.
+> use the workflow stage to process any large volume data which use lot of compute
+> resource. :cold_sweat:

 In my opinion, I think it should not create duplicate workflow codes if I can write with dynamic input parameters on the one template workflow that just change